NeuroDesk/neurodesk.github.io/content/en/tutorials-examples/tutorials/functional_imaging/fmriprep.md

 1. If fmriprep hangs it could well be that you are out of disk space.
 Sometimes this is because fmriprep created a work directory in your home folder which is often limited on the HPC.
 Make sure fmriprep knows to use a work drectory in your scratch. you can specify this in the fmriprep command by using -w /path/to/the/work/directory/you/made

-2. I learned this from TomCat (@thomshaw92) - fmriprep can get confused between subjects when run in parallel.
+2. I learned the following from TomCat (@thomshaw92) - fMRIPrep can get confused between subjects when run in parallel.
 Parallelise with caution.

 3. If running on a HPC, make sure to set the processor and memory limits, if not your job will get killed because it hogs all the resources.